Exploring the Splendid Eiskastenspitze

 Places to Stay

-Within a 20-kilometer radius of Eiskastenspitze, there are several campsites to choose from.
-For example, the Gampenalm campsite is located 8 kilometers away, and the Gaisbergalm campsite is located 12 kilometers away.
-Alternatively, the Riederalm campsite is located 16 kilometers away, and the Hochalmspitze campsite is located 18 kilometers away.
-All of these campsites offer stunning views of the surrounding mountain range.
+Within a 20-kilometer radius of Glockturm, there are a number of campsites to choose from.
+For example, the Campingplatz Oberstaufen is just 10 kilometers away, and the Campingplatz Imberg is only 8 kilometers away.
+For those looking for something a bit further away, the Campingplatz Sonnenhang is 19 kilometers away, and the Campingplatz Seehof is 15 kilometers away.
+All of these campsites offer a variety of amenities and activities for visitors.

 Camper Vans and Motorhomes